Housiadas/Vanilla-Node-RestApi/README.md

 # Vanilla-Node-RestApi
 This is for learning purposes.
 In professional environments, we would use frameworks like Express in a production project.
+Implementing the CRUD operations on a JSON file, which contains products.

 ## Routes
 ```
 GET      /api/products